-Your role in Thomas and Friends has come at a time where they have been making a lot of changes, especially in regards to diversity and adding in two new female characters.
+Your role in Thomas and Friends has come at a time when they have been making a lot of changes, especially in regard to diversity and adding in two new female characters.
 It must be exciting to be part of those changes?

 Now looking back, I see what an amazing thing it is to be part of.